xiefeifan/gym-anytrading/README.md

 >
 > `_update_profit`: Calculates and updates total profit which the RL agent has achieved so far.
 Profit indicates the amount of units of currency you have achieved by starting with *1.0* unit (Profit = FinalMoney / StartingMoney).
 >
-> `max_possible_profit`: The maximum possible profit that an RL agent can obtain regardless of trade fees.
+> `max_possible_profit`: The maximum possible profit that an RL agent can obtain regardless of trade fees.RL代理在不考虑交易费用的情况下可以获得的最大可能利润。

 ### ForexEnv
 This is a concrete class which inherits TradingEnv and implements its abstract methods.
 Also, it has some specific properties for the *FOREX* market.
 For more information refer to the [source code](https://github.com/AminHP/gym-anytrading/blob/master/gym_anytrading/envs/forex_env.py).